chromium/chromium/chrome/browser/ui/views/web_apps/README.md

  * A list of testing actions currently supported by the testing framework
  * A list of all testing journeys that we need coverage for

-These lists will be checked in via tsv files with the above-linked CL, but the source of truth lives in this [spreadsheet](https://docs.google.com/spreadsheets/d/1d3iAOAnojp4_WrPky9exz1-mjkeulOJVUav5QYG99MQ).
+These lists will be checked in via csv files with the above-linked CL, but the source of truth lives in this [spreadsheet](https://docs.google.com/spreadsheets/d/1d3iAOAnojp4_WrPky9exz1-mjkeulOJVUav5QYG99MQ).
 See "Test Input Files" section for location of test case files.